cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

--   **Other Discord End User Data:** Through the Discord API, we may access other types of content you share with Discord, such as message attachments, information about your Discord profile, or your presence in a specific \"Discord server\".
+-   **Other Discord End User Data:** Through the Discord API, we may access other types of content you share with Discord, such as message attachments, information about your Discord profile, or your presence in a specific "Discord server".

-We may also collect other personal information outside of these categories instances where you interact with us in-person, online, or by mail in the context of:
+We may also collect other personal information outside these categories instances where you interact with us in-person, online, or by mail in the context of: